cms-WebDesign/LinkTree/docs/README.md

 # Diagrams

-## Mockup
+## Mockups
 I have already built the HTML part of the page and know what the page that potential customers or clients will visit.
 It can be seen live at [maria.maneobsessions.me](maria.maneobsessions.me) and can be seen below.
 This is the main interactive page that contians links to the content creators social media profiles, other websites, and online stores.

+### Main Landing Page
 ![Main Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/mainPage.PNG)

 The site owner will need to then navigate to the administrative page which will prompt for a login.

+### Login Page
 ![Login Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/loginpage.PNG)

-Once authenticated the user will be directed to the /edit/ page where they can edit the number and content of links, change the color, font, and background or profile image.
+Once authenticated the user will be directed to the /edit/ page.
+### Editing Page
 ![Edit Page](https://github.com/cms-WebDesign/LinkTree/blob/main/docs/EditPage.PNG)

+The edit page is where the authenticated used can edit the number and content of links, change the color, font, and background or profile image.

 ## Architecture Diagrams